HEBEPHblN/angular-todoapp/README.md

 # angular-todoapp
-Training project of creating a simple todo app
+My first angular project - creating a simple todo app

 # In the plans
 Adding unit tests with Karma